 What’s the process?

 Once you upload your files during title setup, you will be asked to pay the title setup fee.
 After the fee is paid, you will be able to see “Title in Premedia” on your Dashboard.
 This means that your files are in the queue to be reviewed by our premedia team.
-They will check to see if your files meet our specifications, and the file review turn-around-time for new titles is 3-5 business days.
+They will check to see if your cover file is print-ready (we do not review interior/bookblock files), and the file review turn-around-time for new titles is 3-5 business days.

 If you have an updated file that needs to process, uploading a revision is fast and simple.
 You click on the title of your book, taking you to your Title Details page.
 On the right-hand side, you will see a button that says “Upload Revision.”
 Click this button and then submit your new file (remember to also press the “Continue” button at the bottom of the page and pay the $25.00 per file revision fee to ensure we receive your file for processing).
 The turn-around-time for interior file review is usually one business day, and covers typically process in 1-2 business days.